 What is a Second Home?

 If you want to stay in the property yourself and use it throughout the year then this would be seen as a second home.
 You may need a second property for a variety of reasons such as to be closer to the office during the working week, housing for other family members or simply as a holiday home to enjoy year round.
 As a result, a second home mortgage is viewed similarly to a standard residential mortgage.

 How does a Holiday Let Property differ from Buy to Let?

 With buy to let, your property is let out on a long term basis and there is a legal landlord – tenant relationship with an Assured Shorthold Tenancy (AST).
-This is not the case with holiday lets and the property is rented out for short periods of time to different people (holidaymakers), throughout the year, with the holidaymakers typically paying rental in advance.
-It is the unpredictable nature of holiday rental income that makes many lenders nervous to offer a mortgage.
+This is not the case with holiday lets as the property is rented out for short periods of time to different people (holidaymakers), throughout the year, with the holidaymakers typically paying rental in advance.
+It is the unpredictable nature of this rental income that makes many lenders nervous to offer a holiday let mortgage.

 Not all the traditional banks and building societies offer holiday let mortgages.
 You will need to seek advice to find out who provides such mortgage options.
 Speak to our qualified team of mortgage advisers to find out which holiday let mortgages are currently available on the market.

 The reason holiday let mortgages are not so widely available as buy to let mortgages is that they pose a different risk to the lender as a holiday property is not guaranteed to be let out all year round and rental income is likely to fluctuate with the seasons.
 This is a risk to lenders as there is less security that you will be able to consistently repay the mortgage.

 You will likely need a larger deposit (of at least 25%).
 To raise cash, you could remortgage your existing residential property to release equity in your home.

 If you are not looking to let the property and generate an income, then you will need a second home mortgage and the lender will apply stricter rules to ensure you are able to afford payments across multiple properties.